 6 useful tips to help prevent melanoma

-Help us spread the word about melanoma prevention and sun protection.
+Did you know, 95% of all melanomas are caused by overexposure to UV radiation?
+Help us spread the word about melanoma prevention and the importance of sun protection.

 1. Be aware that not all clothing provides the same level of sun protection.